giorgimode/Docker/docker-memcached/README.md

 ## Issues

-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/docker-library/memcached/issues).
+If you have any problems with or questions about this image, please contact through a [GitHub issue](https://github.com/docker-library/memcached/issues).

 You can also reach many of the official image maintainers via the `#docker-library` IRC channel on [Freenode](https://freenode.net).